Accepting patients without insurance or covered by Medicaid

 • Yes.
 If you qualify, the Bradley Free Clinic’s medical, dental, pharmaceutical, and behavioral health services are offered at no cost, thanks to the support of volunteer healthcare professionals and community members.
 We are also grateful for donations from patients, individuals, local businesses, and foundations.
 We also receive funding through the Virginia Association of Free and Charitable Clinics.

-• Donations are always greatly appreciated!
+• Patient donations are always greatly appreciated!
 However, no patient will ever be turned away due to an inability to donate.

 To understand how far we have come, we offer this brief history.